 No one likes filling out a bunch of papers on their first day, but unfortunately, a new hire must complete this process.
-Within this new employee welcome packet should be these necessary forms.
+Within welcome packages for new employees should be these necessary onboarding documents.
 Everything from benefit to tax to compensation to emergency contact forms should be included.
 To save time and less of a headache, consider making all or as many as you can available online via your learning management system.

 4. Culture and strategy

 It’s hard for a new hire to get a sense of what the company culture is like.
-A great way to showcase who your company is, is by providing some tools.
-Some options are a copy of your annual report, the latest employee newsletter or even a video showing some employees on the job.
+Some options are a copy of your annual report, the latest employee newsletter, or even a video showing some employees on the job.
 No matter what department this new hire is in, they’ll want a sense of where they fit in and how their job helps the company overall.

 5. Management and team structure

 Depending on a new hire’s job, they may interact with several departments on a daily basis.
-A simple chart with photos and titles of management is helpful.
-Depending on the company structure, it may also be nice to include the various departments and employees in each department with contact information.
-And depending on the size of your company, where each department is located within the building.
-If you also employ contractors or freelancers, don’t forget to include these individuals and timezones if they are in different parts of the country or world.
+A simple company structure chart with photos and titles of management is helpful.
+It may also be nice to include the various departments and employees in each department with contact information.
+And if you're an enterprise company, where each department is located within the building.
+If you also employ contractors or freelancers, don’t forget to include these individuals and time zones if they are in different parts of the country or world.